 I’ve really enjoyed being a Miffy Mum this year.
 Both my kids love Miffy anyway but it’s helped inspire a few ideas that I might not have thought of otherwise.
 Keeping toddlers entertained can be tricky, especially before they can talk and tell you what they want to do.
 Of course, at nearly two years old my toddler has lots of ways of communicating with us, but her main messages seem to be ‘more crackers’ or ‘look at my shoes!
-I love my shoes!’ rather than ‘hey mummy, lets do something awesome to improve my fine motor skills that’s also super cute too’.
+I love my shoes!’ rather than ‘hey mummy, lets do some activities for toddlers to improve my fine motor skills that are also super cute too’.
 Thankfully on some occasions I manage to fill in the blanks for her so while we spent a morning alone I set up this sweet Miffy activity for her to do!

 *This post contains affiliate links*

 Washi tape /sellotape